We are involved in a number of other collaborative projects in human evolutionary biology and health.

 This project is being performed in collaboration with the Changing Brain Lab at Penn (Dr. Allyson Mackey) and the Laboratory for Human Biology Research at Northwestern (Dr. Thom McDade), with funding from CIFAR.
 By combining interview data from Philadelphia children with DLW energetic measures, hormone data, and brain imaging, we are testing the links between the COVID-19 pandemic, children’s inactivity/energy expenditure, adrenarche, and brain development.

-Child Development and Health with the Transition from Slums to Subsidized Housing
+Child Development and Health with the Transition from Informal Settlements to Subsidized Housing

 This project (starting Fall 2021) is being performed in collaboration with the Pontificia Universidad Católica de Chile (Dr. Eduardo Undurraga) and the Settings for Early Education and Development Lab at Harvard (Dr. Dana McCoy), with funding from CIFAR and The Jacobs Foundation.
 The longitudinal project uses an integrative approach (spanning the biological, social, political, and economic sciences) to investigate the impacts of transitioning from slums to subsidized housing on children’s development/health in Santiago, Chile.
 Our lab is involved in the design of the project and will direct the collection and analysis of biological data (including energy expenditure, growth, stress, and gut function measures).